AndyDune/ArrayContainer/README.md

 ### Array shift maintaining key to data correlations.

-There is source array with numeric keys.
+It is source array with numeric keys.
 ```php
 $arraySource = [
     40 => 'fourty',